 • Sunrooms.

-ENERGY STAR also recommends installing mini-splits in residences with atypical challenges, such as:
+ENERGY STAR also recommends installing mini-splits in houses with special challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either as a result of high fuel costs or low efficiency.
+• Expensive central heat, either as a result of high fuel costs or reduced efficiency.

-In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get more accurage control over temperatures from room to room, due to zoned mini-split technology.
+When compared to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over temps from room to room, due to zoned mini-split technology.

 Our Specialists Can Take Care of All Your Mini-Split Installation Needs

-From helping you pick the best model to expertly installing it, our professionals at Durable Service can take care of all your mini-split installation needs.
-Call us at 308-995-8177 right away to learn how a mini-split system can make your residence comfier and to request your free estimate!
+From helping you pick the ideal model to knowledgeably installing it, our specialists at Durable Service can take care of all your mini-split installation needs.
+Reach us at 308-995-8177 now to learn how a mini-split system can make your house comfier and to request your free estimate!